How to Use Pd(PPh3)2Cl2 in Reactions?

 2. Preparing the Reaction Mixture

-Gather the necessary reagents, including the organohalide, organometallic coupling partner, and solvent.
-Typical solvents include dimethylformamide (DMF), dimethyl sulfoxide (DMSO), or toluene.
-Ensure that you conduct the reaction under an inert atmosphere, such as nitrogen or argon, to avoid moisture and air interference.
+Gather all necessary reagents including the organohalide, organometallic partner, and choose a suitable solvent such as dimethylformamide (DMF), dimethyl sulfoxide (DMSO), or toluene.
+Conduct the reaction under an inert atmosphere like nitrogen or argon to prevent moisture and oxygen from interfering.

 3. Adding the Catalyst